-- Can help you to clarify the focus and scope of an assignment topic and can assist with developing a plan to structure your ideas
+- Help you to clarify the focus and scope of an assignment topic and can assist with developing a plan to structure your ideas

-- Can support you to improve your writing -- sentence structure, paragraph formation, etc.
+- Support you to improve your writing -- sentence structure, paragraph formation, etc.

-- Can assist you to prepare a well-structured oral presentation or seminar.
+- Assist you to prepare a well-structured oral presentation or seminar.
 They can also run through it with you and provide constructive feedback

-- Can help you to identify online or other resources
+- Help you to identify online or other resources

-- Can assist with support for numeracy or statistics issues
+- Assist with support for numeracy or statistics issues

-- Can direct you to other student support services as needed
+- Direct you to other student support services as needed

 - Assist postgraduate students to develop their research and thesis-writing skills

 How do I make an appointment?